jasmine/jasmine_junitxml_formatter/README.md

 Format jasmine results as junit compatible XML so CI servers, like Hudson/Jenkins can parse it

+## Deprecated
+The `jasmine_junitxml_formatter` gem is deprecated.
+There will be no further releases after the end of the Jasmine 3.x series.

 ## Installation

 Add this line to your application's Gemfile: